-Augmentation mammaplasty is a surgical procedure performed to enlarge the breasts for a number of reasons:
+Augmentation mammaplasty is a surgical operation performed to enlarge the breasts for a number of reasons:

-- To enhance the body contour of a woman, who for personal reasons feels that her breast size is too small. - To correct a loss in breast volume after pregnancy. - To balance breast size, when there exists a significant difference between the size of the breasts. - To restore breast shape after partial or total loss of the breast(s) for various conditions. - To replace existing breast implants for cosmetic or reconstructive reasons.
+- To enhance the body contour of a woman, who for personal reasons feels that her breast size is too small. - To correct a loss in breast volume after pregnancy. - To balance breast size, when there exists a significant difference between the size of the breasts. - To restore breast shape after partial or total loss of the breasts for various conditions. - To correct or improve results of existing breast implants for cosmetic or reconstructive reasons.

 Breast implant surgery is contraindicated in women with untreated breast cancer or pre-malignant breast disorders, active infection anywhere in the body, or individuals who are currently pregnant or nursing.
 Individuals with a weakened immune system (currently receiving chemotherapy or drugs to suppress the immune system), conditions that interfere with blood clotting or wound healing, or have reduced blood supply to the breast tissue from prior surgery or radiation therapy treatments may be at greater risk for complications and poor surgical outcome.
-According to USFDA, a woman should be at least 18 years of age for cosmetic breast augmentation.